Finding Culture-Sensitive Neurons in Vision-Language Models: Layer-Wise Neuron Distribution

 \paragraph{Pangea-7B}

-Activation density distribution across layers for Pangea-7B is very similar to the one for Qwen2.5-VL-7B, as shown in Figure~\ref{fig:layer_heatmap_pangea}.
-This is largely expected, as the language component of Pangea-7B uses a Qwen2-7B-Instruct backbone \cite{yang2024qwen2technicalreport}, which is the direct predecessor of Qwen2.5-7B-Instruct \cite{qwen2025qwen25technicalreport}, the language component of Qwen2.5-VL-7B.
-They both share a 28-layer architecture.
-Similar with Qwen2.5-VL-7B, the aggregated culture ESP exhibits distinctive patterns in comparison with other cultures, with neuron concentration on early layers (\mbox{0--5}).
+The layer-wise distribution for Pangea-7B closely mirrors Qwen2.5-VL-7B, consistent with the fact that Pangea-7B's language component is built on a Qwen2-7B-Instruct backbone \cite{yang2024qwen2technicalreport, yue2025pangea}, a direct predecessor of Qwen2.5-7B-Instruct \cite{qwen2025qwen25technicalreport} used by Qwen2.5-VL-7B.
+Both models share a 28-layer decoder architecture.
+Similar to Qwen2.5-VL-7B, the aggregated all--Spanish culture group (ESP) exhibits a distinctive early-layer concentration (\mbox{0--5}) compared to other cultures, suggesting that some shared language-associated or region-associated cues are preferentially localized to early decoder MLPs in these backbones.